davidcarslaw/openair/README.md

 ## Description

-openair has developed over several years to help analyse atmospheric composition data; initially focused on air quality data. i
+openair has developed over several years to help analyse atmospheric composition data; initially focused on air quality data.

 This package icontinues to develop and input from other developers would be welcome.
 A summary of some of the features are: